vallotlab/OneCell_CUTTag/README.md

 ```

 - Fragment files, 10Xlike matricies and bigwigs for all datasets produced in this study can be directly downloaded from GEO (**GSE290486**).
-- The metadata files and the 0.5Mb signal matrix (for the zygote dataset) are available in the **metadata** folder of this repository.
+- The metadata files are available in the **metadata** folder of this repository.
+- The 0.5Mb genomewide signal matrix (for the zygote dataset) is avilable in the folder **other**.
 - The bigwigs for the data produced outside of this study can be generated from the raw data deposited to GEO (**GSE164409**: bulk H3K27me3 ChIp-seq for the MM468 cell line, **GSE235109** (GSM7645420  sample) - pseudobulk H3K4me1 TACIT for zygotes).
 \
 \